Water heating is the second biggest use of electricity, if you have an electric water heater. Here’s how you can save.

 Replace your old water heater

-A water heater lasts about 15 years from the date indicated on its nameplate.
+A ECOPEAK® water heater lasts about 12 years from the date indicated on its nameplate.
+The various terms and conditions in your insurance contract may also have an impact on when you replace your water heater.

-When you replace it, choose one that’s the right size for your family, to avoid overspending on the purchase and use.
+When replacing it, get the right size for your family and avoid overpaying on both purchase and use.

-Opt for a three-element water heater.
-It’s an environmentally responsible choice that helps reduce electricity demand during peak periods.
-The purchase price is comparable to that of a two-element model and the electricity costs of running it are the same.
+Opt for a ECOPEAK® three-element water heater, preferably.
+You’ll be making an environmentally responsible choice and helping reduce overall electricity demand during winter peak periods.
+The price is comparable to that of conventional two-element water heaters and it costs the same in electricity for hot water.